If you have a concern or complaint

 Most concerns and complaints can be sorted out quickly by speaking with your child's class teacher.
 The office can also help you decide who best to speak to.

-If you have a complaint, which you feel should be, looked at by the Head teacher in the first instance you can contact her straight away if you prefer.
+If you have a complaint, which you feel should be, looked at by the Headteacher in the first instance you can contact him straight away if you prefer.
 It is usually best to discuss the problem face to face.
 You may need an appointment to do this, and can make one by ringing or calling in to the school office.
 You can bring a friend or relation to the appointment with you if you would like to.

 All staff will make every effort to resolve your problem informally.
 They will make sure that they have an understanding of what you feel is the problem, and they will explain their own actions to you.
 They will ask what you would like the school to do to put things right.
 Of course, this does not mean that in every case they will come round to your point of view, but it will help both you and the school to understand both sides of the question.
 It may also help to prevent a similar problem arising again.

 If you are dissatisfied with the teacher's response (or with the Head teacher's initial reaction if he/she has already been involved) you can make a complaint to the Headteacher.
 For more information please click here to see our Complaints Procedure.